Where Did This Plugin Come From?¶

 Flush LSCache - This section contains a button for flushing the contents of your LSCache folder.
 This will clear the cache for all owned sites with LSCache enabled.

 LiteSpeed Cache Management - This section contains a link to the LiteSpeed Cache Management page for owned WordPress sites where LSCWP can be selectively enabled and disabled on a per site basis.

 EC Certificate Management - This section contains a link to the "Manage EC Certificates" page for owned domains where EC SSL certificates can be generated or removed on a per-domain basis.

 Settings - This link will take you to the plugin settings page.

-The LiteSpeed Cache Management and Settings pages will be covered in more detail below.
+The LiteSpeed Cache Management, EC Certificate Management, Settings, and Advanced Operations pages will be covered in more detail below.